azharlabs/papert-code/docs/extensions/extension.md

 papert extensions install https://github.com/papert-cli-extensions/security
 ```

-This will install the Qwen Code Security extension, which offers support for a `/security:analyze` command.
+This will install the Papert Code Security extension, which offers support for a `/security:analyze` command.

 ### Uninstalling an extension